CyberMiles/smart_contracts/CRC20NS/README.md

 The `register` function takes the following parameters, in addition to the above registration fee in the TX value and gas fee.

 * The CRC20 contract address to be registered.
-* The exit price for the symbol (how much a new person has to pay to replace the CRC20 contract associated with this symbol).
+* The security deposit for the symbol.

 You must be the current owner of the CRC20 token contract in order to call the `register` function.
 Here is how it works in web3-cmt.js and Travis client console.

 ```
 contract.register("0x85F30253218fCAaa8e0c8f32ae7909D217eB1256", "100000000000000000000", {